zikzak-ai/kreuzberg/docs/user-guide/ocr-backends.md

 - Requires the `paddleocr` optional dependency
 - Install with: `pip install "kreuzberg[paddleocr]"`

+**GPU Support:**

+!!! warning "Experimental Feature"

+    GPU support is not considered an official feature and might be subject to change or removal in future versions.

+- PaddleOCR can utilize GPU acceleration if the paddlepaddle-gpu package is installed
+- Kreuzberg automatically detects if paddlepaddle-gpu is available
+- To explicitly enable GPU, set `use_gpu=True` in the configuration
+- For GPU usage, install: `pip install paddlepaddle-gpu` instead of the standard paddlepaddle package

 **Language Support:**

 - Limited language support compared to other backends